MariaKoutroumani/markdown-cv/index.md

 ---
 # Mary Koutroumani

-Bsc in Business and Management Administration :mortar_board:
+Bsc in Business and Management Administration

 ## Favourite quote